We offer graduates from other disciplines an accelerated route to gaining an LLB degree within just 2 years.

 Need more information?

-An Information Session for Part-Time LLB and Full-Time LLB Graduate Entry will take place this year on Wednesday 22 May 2013.
-Please complete and return the Info_evening2013 form to indicate your interest.
+An Information Session for Part-Time LLB and Full-Time LLB Graduate Entry will take place this year on Wednesday 12 March 2014 and Wednesday 14 May 2014.
+Please complete the following form if you wish to attend.

 More information on the Information Sessions can be obtained from: firstname.lastname@example.org